indiana-university/rivet-docs/content/components/layout/grid.md

 ---

 ## About the grid
-The Rivet grid is a mobile-first grid system based on [flexbox](https://www.w3.org/TR/css-flexbox-1/).
-It is based on five screen sizes and uses CSS classes to specify how many columns the grid should have at each of the following breakpoints.
+The Rivet grid is a mobile-first grid system built with [flexbox](https://www.w3.org/TR/css-flexbox-1/).
+It is based on five screen sizes and uses CSS classes to specify how many columns the grid should have at each of the breakpoints listed in the following documentation.

+### Grid breakpoints
 See the [_Setting column widths_](#setting-column-widths) section for instructions on how to apply column widths at the different breakpoint sizes.

-### Grid breakpoints
 {{< breakpoints >}}{{< /breakpoints >}}

 {{< alert variant="warning" title="Grid and spacing utilities" >}}